rao-dotcom/2021-hardware-miniproj/README.md

 Let discuss in class on Thursday, September 9, 2021 your ideas.
 Each team could measure something a little different if they choose.

+### General approach

+Consider using a for loop to scan for BLE devices.
+You'll find that some devices are always visible--they are probably fixed beacons, TVs, speakers, desktop computers, etc.
+Devices like headphones, modern automobiles, etc. come and go as they move close to and away from the Raspberry Pi.

+An issue with automobiles is not every modern automobile beacons BLE after its paired, or may only beacon during user setup interactions.
+Let's use WiFi hotspots for detecting vehicles instead.

+### WiFi hotspot detection in automobiles

+Automobile hotspots have a specified range typically up to about 20 meters from the vehicle.
+We are close enough to the road to be able to detect the vehicle WiFi hotspot as they travel past.
+A typical WiFi beacon interval is 100 milliseconds.

+The "iw" wireless tool is available on many Linux systems including the Raspberry Pi OS.
+We use this tool and parse its output in [wifi_scan.py](./wifi_scan.py) to detect WiFi hotspots, such as exist in modern automobiles.